fluencelabs/Polygon-Buildit-2022/README.md

 ## How to Participate

-The hackathon has a general submission pools and the participation and submission rules are available from the [event site](https://buidlit.polygon.technology/).
+The hackathon has a general submission pool and two break-out pools for Defi and Nfts.
+The participation and submission rules are available from the [event site](https://buidlit.polygon.technology/).

 ## Hacking With Fluence

 The Fluence peer-to-peer compute protocol, aka decentralized serverless, allows you to create decentralized off-chain protocols and applications with ease.
 To get you going, you may want to look at Fluence and Aqua to

-* decentralize centralized components, bottlenecks and choke-points in your DApp
+* decentralize centralized components, bottlenecks and choke-points in your existing Polygon DApp
 * create decentralized peer-to-peer protocols to replace centralized off-chain solutions by means of decentralized off-chain oracles or by swapping centralized service providers, e.g., AWS Lambda, for a decentralized infrastructure
 * decentralize centralized off-chain solutions such as relayers for single- or multi-chain bridges
-* enable dynamic NFTs
+* enable dynamic NFTs by creating one or more decentralized off-chain oracles to provide (continuous) data feeds to your NFTs

 ## Hacking On Fluence